HIV/AIDS in Bhutan: Infection rates and patterns

+As at November 2019, UNAIDS Bhutan country progress report stated that Bhutan had 687 cumulative reported HIV cases between 1993 to November 2019 with about 522 people living with HIV in the country at that time.

 In 2011, there were 246 reported cases of HIV in Bhutan, representing just over 0.03% of the population.
 In July 2010, there were a total of 217 cases detected, however Health Ministry sources indicated actual numbers were estimated at more than 500 by UNAIDS.
 Infection rates had remained modest though increasing, climbing from 185 reported cases, or 0.026% of the population, in early 2010.
 The Ministry of Health attributed climbing numbers to promiscuity, drug use, and the prevalence of HIV/AIDS in neighbouring countries.
 In 2010, almost 91% of HIV infections among Bhutanese were attributed to multiple partners and lack of condom use.
 As of 2010, Bhutan had not implemented any needle and syringe programs.

 Persons living with HIV/AIDS in Bhutan include all social groups, including government employees, businessmen, farmers, soldiers, monks, sex workers and housewives.
 In 2010, housewives presented 61 of 217 known cases, while sex workers presented 10.
 Persons between the ages of 15 and 29 accounted for half of those reportedly living with HIV/AIDS in 2010.
 In Bhutan, HIV/AIDS is detections come about primarily through contact tracing and routine medical checks.
 Urban areas such as Thimphu, home to bars, karaoke, discos, and hotels, show the greatest propensity for the spread of HIV/AIDS.
 Kuensel estimated there were some 266 sex workers in Thimphu alone.

 Through 2010, 40 people died due to HIV/AIDS-related causes, and one committed suicide.